ABC News’ Amy Bingham and Tom Shine report:

 America’s students are in debt, $1 trillion in debt in fact.
 But while most college graduates struggle to repay loans with less than 10 percent interest, some military personnel are drowning under significantly more expensive loans.

-Holly Petraeus, CIA Director David Petraeus’s wife and an advocate for military families, told a Senate panel today that for-profit colleges are actively targeting military personnel and their families, marketing private loans with inflated interest rates.
+Holly Petraeus, CIA Director David Petraeus’s wife and an advocate for military families, told a Senate panel today that for-profit colleges are actively targeting military personnel and their families, marketing loans with interest as high as 584 percent APR.

 “There are some real concerns, there is real aggressive marketing right now to the military and not just to military members, but to their spouses and to their children as well,” Petraeus said.

-To pay for the pricey private schools, these colleges often market “expensive private student loans” to service members, said Petraeus, who as the assistant director of the Office of Service-Member Affairs at the newly-formed Consumer Financial Protection Bureau is working to protect military families from such predatory loans.
+To pay for the pricey private schools, these colleges often market “expensive private student loans” to service members who, as a group, tend to already have more debt that the average American, said Petraeus, who is working with the newly-formed Consumer Financial Protection Bureau to protect military families from such predatory loans.

 But help was nowhere to be found once the school received her tuition payment.
 The woman ended up failing her course because she had trouble logging on, Petraeus said.